lexik/LexikTranslationBundle/Resources/doc/index.md

 * `/my-prefix/grid` for the translations grid

-**Note**: The grid will be empty until you import translations in database.
+**Note**: The grid will be empty until you import translations in the database.
-If the grid does not appear, please check your base template has a block named `javascript_footer`.
+If the grid does not appear, please check that your base template has a block named `javascript_footer`.

 ___________________